AI Impact Lab

 to prototype

-TThe Lab runs online over ten weeks, three weeks of pre-work followed by a seven-week bootcamp.
+The Lab runs online over ten weeks, with three weeks of prework followed by a seven-week bootcamp.
 Your organization brings a team of two to three people, including at least two decision-makers and one technically skilled member.
-Plan for about five hours per week during pre-work and eight hours per week during the bootcamp
+Plan for about eight to ten hours per week, with active participation in the workshops and fluent English across the team.

 Weeks 1 to 3, Pre-work